dmadon/dmadon-react-portfolio/README.md

 This portfolio page will provide you with some important information about me:

-Information about my work ethic and core beliefs
+* Information about my work ethic and core beliefs
-Links to a few of my projects, with room for more in the future (in the meantime, enjoy those sweet pics of the Starship Enterprise!)
+* Links to a few of my projects
+* Downloadable resume
-My contact information
+* Contact information

 ## Technologies Used